aionnetwork/aion-docs/kernels/java/seed-nodes.md

 # Seed Nodes

-Aion _seed nodes_ are node that run 24/7.
-They help keep the network up to date, and hold the most reliable chain.
+Aion _seed nodes_ are nodes that run 24/7.
+They help keep the network up-to-date and hold the most reliable chain.
 Use these nodes when running an initial sync of your node.

 ## Deployment Details